By Ian McCue, commerce and retail reporter at Grow Wire

 🌱 The bottom line

-Any brand selling online needs to audit its e-commerce sites for mobile-friendliness, speed, HTTPS encryption, quality content and duplicate content.
-It’s the only way to keep your site rankings trending in the right direction.
+Finally, audit your site for mobile-friendliness, speed, HTTPS encryption, quality content and duplicate content.
+It’s the only way to keep its rankings trending in the right direction.

-This may seem like a lot of things to keep in mind, especially since it only covers some of Google’s newest ranking factors.
+This may seem like a lot of things to keep in mind.
 But SEO is a delicate, ever-shifting dance, and it’s essential that e-commerce businesses not only stay up to date with major changes but respond to them.